mtgsoftworks/SEWNA/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Development Guidelines
+- Follow the existing code style and structure
+- Use TypeScript for type safety
+- Write meaningful commit messages
+- Test your changes thoroughly
+- Update documentation as needed

 ## License

 This project is licensed under the MIT License.